Napster

-Napster was an American proprietary peer-to-peer (P2P) file sharing application primarily associated with digital audio file distribution.
-Founded by Shawn Fanning and Sean Parker, the platform originally launched on June 1, 1999.
-Audio shared on the service was typically encoded in the MP3 format.
-As the software became popular, the company encountered legal difficulties over copyright infringement.
-Napster shut down in 2001 following a series of lawsuits and subsequently filed for bankruptcy in June 2002.
+Napster was a proprietary peer-to-peer file sharing application primarily associated with the distribution of digital audio files such as MP3s.
+It was launched in June 1999 by Shawn Fanning and Sean Parker.
+Due to lawsuits alleging copyright infringement, Napster was shut down in July 2001 and filed for bankruptcy in June 2002.

-The P2P model employed by Napster involved a centralized database that indexed a complete list of all songs being shared from connected clients.
-While effective, the service could not function without the central database, which was hosted by Napster and eventually forced to shut down.
-Following Napster's demise, alternative decentralized methods of P2P file-sharing emerged, including Gnutella, Freenet, FastTrack, I2P, and BitTorrent.

-Napster's assets were eventually acquired by Roxio, and it re-emerged as an online music store commonly known as Napster 2.0.
-Best Buy later purchased the service, and then went on to sell it to Rhapsody on December 1, 2011.
-In 2016, the original branding was restored when Rhapsody was renamed Napster.
-In 2022, the Napster streaming service was acquired by two Web3 companies, Hivemind and Algorand.
+Napster's intellectual property was acquired by Roxio for $5.3 million in November 2002 and it was relaunched under a subscription business model.
+In September 2008, Napster was purchased by Best Buy for $121 million.
+It was sold to Rhapsody in December 2011.
+In 2016, Rhapsody was renamed Napster.
+In 2022, Napster was acquired by two Web3 companies, Hivemind and Algorand.
 In March 2025, Napster was sold to Infinite Reality.

-Origin

-Napster was founded by Shawn Fanning and Sean Parker.
-Initially, Napster was envisioned by Fanning as an independent peer-to-peer file sharing service.
-The service operated between June 1999 and July 2001.
-Its technology enabled people to easily share their MP3 files with other participants.
-Although the original service was shut down by court order, the Napster brand survived after the company's assets were liquidated and purchased by other companies through bankruptcy proceedings.
+In 2026, it was relaunched as an artificial intelligence tool.

 History

+Napster was launched in June 1999 by Shawn Fanning and Sean Parker.
+Its name was inspired by Fanning's high school nickname "Nappy" based on his curled, nappy hair.

-Although there were already networks that facilitated the distribution of files across the Internet, such as IRC, Hotline, and Usenet, Napster specialized in MP3 files of music and had a user-friendly interface.
-At its peak, the Napster service had about 80 million registered users.
-Napster made it relatively easy for music enthusiasts to download copies of songs that were otherwise difficult to obtain, such as older songs, unreleased recordings, studio recordings, and songs from concert bootleg recordings.
-Napster paved the way for streaming media services and transformed music into a public good for a brief time.
+Unlike other peer-to-peer file sharing networks such as IRC, Hotline, and Usenet, Napster specialized in MP3 files, had a user-friendly interface, and had songs that were difficult to obtain, such as older songs, unreleased recordings, studio recordings, and songs from concert bootleg recordings.

-High-speed networks in college dormitories became overloaded, with as much as 61% of external network traffic consisting of MP3 file transfers.
+Networks in college dormitories became overloaded, with as much as 61% of external network traffic consisting of MP3 file transfers.
 Many colleges blocked its use for this reason, even before concerns about liability for facilitating copyright violations on campus.